 This is certainly an interesting trend.
 From what I can figure, there are thoughts that drinking buttermilk gives you extra protein in a low-fat vessel.
 Buttermilk is low in fat and contains calcium and vitamin B. Some types of buttermilk have small amounts of butterfat remaining, while other types are fat-free.
 That being said, I do believe those touting buttermilk for weight loss are talking about the traditional style of buttermilk.

-If you're looking for a fun project with some science background, you can try making your own cultured buttermilk.
+If you're looking for a fun project with some science background, you can try making your own cultured buttermilk (or buttermilk substitution).
 Similar to cheesemaking, kombucha brewing, or sourdough bread making, buttermilk making is a fun thing that you can do with some purchased cultures.

 Kids love these things, so I'm sure you'll have some helpers.
 It takes about 24 hours for home cultured buttermilk to be ready to use.
 Here's a great tutorial for making buttermilk with kids.

 Recipes from high traffic sites that use buttermilk

 - The Best Imitation Crab Pasta Salad Recipe: buttermilk is the base for the creamy sauce on this cold pasta salad.

 - Buttermilk Pie: a family recipe that I've been eating my whole life, this crustless pie is easy and delicious!

 - Chocolate Snack Cupcakes: a copycat of your favorite snack cupcakes, buttermilk in the cake keeps it tender and moist.

 - Homemade Buttermilk Ranch Dressing Recipe: a family favorite, homemade salad dressings are amazing when made with buttermilk!

 - Buttermilk Lemon Meringue Pie: this lemon meringue pie uses buttermilk in the filling to give it an extra creamy, tangy flavor.